marcelosantos/the-force-game/README.md

 # Jogo da Forca using Leiningen

-This is an simple projeto case studie about functional language programming
+This is an simple project case studie about functional programming language

 ## Installation